Hybrid fundraising events: An overview and 7 advantages

-If you’re experiencing pain points with your current CRM, it’s easy to envision how much smoother your operations would be with one that works well.
+If you’re experiencing pain points with your current CRM, it’s easy to envision how much smoother your operations would be with one that meets your needs.
 But before you make any purchases, it’s important to outline what you need from your CRM.
 If you’re like most nonprofit organizations, you have needs that go beyond product functionality, such as how a platform can support you strategically and whether it fits into your budget.
 Make sure to consider the ways technology can support your nonprofit’s work in a holistic way.

 Here are four types of CRM requirements along with some helpful questions to ask yourself to find the best solution for your organization.